-The net proceeds of this offering (after deduction of underwriting discounts, commissions and expenses associated with this offering) will be approximately \$33.4 million (approximately \$41.1 million if the Underwriters' over-allotment option is exercised in full).
+The estimated net proceeds of this offering (based upon an assumed public offering price of \$20.50 per share and after deduction of underwriting discounts, commissions and expenses associated with this offering) will be approximately \$38.2 million (\$46.9 million if the Underwriters' over-allotment option is exercised in full).
 The Company intends to use the net proceeds of this offering to repay outstanding indebtedness under the Credit Facility.
 See "Use of Proceeds".

-Upon consummation of this offering and application of the net proceeds therefrom, aggregate borrowings outstanding under the Credit Facility are approximately \$49.4 million.
+Upon consummation of this offering and application of the estimated net proceeds therefrom, aggregate borrowings outstanding under the Credit Facility are expected to be approximately \$44.7 million.
 The Company anticipates that it will be able to satisfy such obligations out of funds generated from operations.

-The availability under the Credit Facility after application of the net proceeds of this offering will be approximately \$75.6 million.
+The availability under the Credit Facility after application of the estimated net proceeds of this offering is expected to be approximately \$80.3 million.
 The Company believes that this availability, together with funds generated from operations, will be sufficient to provide the Company with the liquidity and capital resources necessary to fund its anticipated working capital requirements for at least the next twelve months.
 In addition, the Company believes that it will have the financial capability to incur additional long-term indebtedness if that becomes appropriate in connection with its internal and external expansion strategies.
 See "Risk Factors--Risks Associated with Future Expansion".